emilyworks/tot/README.md

 ## Repository Structure
-This main branch contains all code necessary to run Llama3.2-3B-Instruct with ToT on the processed MATH dataset.
-For GPT-4o, code, please switch to the branch 'gpt' (or visit https://github.com/r1p71d3/tot-math for gpt demo code).
+This branch contains all code necessary to run GPT with the original implementation of ToT on the processed MATH dataset.
+The tool-augmented implementation can be found [here](https://github.com/r1p71d3/tot-math).
+Please switch to the `main` branch for the Llama implementation.

 This repository is generally structured as follows: